Anjali-code30/solar-system/README.md

 <br>
 ✨ Features
 <br>
-Planets moving around the Sun
+Planets moving around the Sun.
 <br>
-Orbit animations using CSS
+Orbit animations using CSS.

 🚀 How to Run

 Download or clone this repository
 Open index.html in your browser
-Watch the planets move! 🌟
+Watch the planets move!

 Developer
 Anjali Agrawal